-Privacy is giving people space as and when they need it and respecting personal confidential information about them that you may be privy to.
+Privacy is giving people space as and when they need it and respecting personal confidential information about them that you may have access to.

 What is dignity?

-Dignity is the respecting and valuing of the individuals that you work with, which can include treating them with care and compassion, respecting their views and wishes and providing personalised care.
+Dignity is respecting and valuing the individuals that you work with, which can include treating them with care and compassion, respecting their views and wishes and providing personalised care.